SushiDeliveryGuy/413_FinalProject/README.md

 ## Installation

-For setting up the Heart Rate Monitor follow these steps below,
+Setting up the Heart Rate Monitor should be done as follows,

 1. Clone the repository
 `git clone https://https://github.com/SushiDeliveryGuy/413_FinalProject.git`